skurhse/zim/README.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->

-# zim 📚
-A userscript library for a brand-new kind of Linux distribution.
+`zim` is a userscript library for a brand-new kind of Linux distribution.

 `zim` is meant to enable backend engineers who develop automations.
 A particular emphasis is given to cloud capabilities due to the inherent biases of zim's author.